-Jodie Whittaker is still the current Doctor in Doctor Who season 12, but in recent episodes they’ve introduced a brand new Doctor right alongside her.
+Jodie Whittaker is still the current Doctor in Doctor Who season 12, but in in S12 they introduced a brand new Doctor right alongside her.
 She’s played by actress Jo Martin and she looks like this…

 Part of the origination of those rumors is a new look released at the inside of the Jo Martin Doctor’s TARDIS.
 It looks almost exactly like the sixties Hartnell version.
 Take a look…

 For comparison, here’s a look inside the TARDIS of William Hartnell’s Doctor. previously known as the first Doctor.